junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 ### Chap.
 4 (Cthulhu)

 > **Outline:** Dean drives around, keeps getting spooky feeling of continuously being watched, hears local legend of Cthulhu (humanoid, huge, tentacle, hundreds of meters tall) in Alaska, sees weird/astonishing aurora lights on sky, drives there. midnight, empty road, tear opens, sees giant Cas manifest in full size right in front of impala, wings+rings with eyes+trench coat, leviathans also come through the tear.
 Dean shocked/terrified/in awe then busy fighting, giant Cas kills them (easier than normal size but easily tired).
 Dean&Cas grab a few moments to talk/sync (the physics theory behind), Cas worries his reaction at first, Dean needs time to adjust, sees him for real now, rings with too many eyes, not react/communicate well.
 Cas sensitive, feel rejected/upset, afraid Dean disgust/fear his true form now, self-aware being monster.
 Cas gets weaker quickly for staying in this dimension talking for long, fighting against natural order, and with the tear more leviathans coming through.
 For Dean's safety and Cas's own exhaustion, Cas gets pulled back and tear closes. [both POV, Cas upset, self-aware]

+#### draft notes

+tears are form when Dean yearns the most desperately -> first two cases are both when he's dying, third one is just because he's so lonely and missing Cas so much it's also killing him, inferred suicidal thoughts (?)

 ### Chap.
 5 (Ritual+reunion)